-All members of staff will be aware of the indicators of peer-on-peer abuse, such as those in relation to bullying, gender-based violence, sexual assaults and sexting.
+All members of staff will be aware of the indicators of child-on-child abuse, such as those in relation to bullying, gender-based violence, sexual assaults and sexting.

-All staff will be aware of the necessary procedures to follow to prevent peer-on-peer abuse, which will be dealt with in line with the school's Behaviour Policy.
+All staff will be aware of the necessary procedures to follow to prevent child-on-child abuse, which will be dealt with in line with the school's Behaviour Policy.